The best architecture in Naples - Citimarks

 Living outdoors

-Narrow streets are descending under the shade of roofs that touch each other… There is laundry everywhere, humidity and a nauseating smell.
-The whole city lives outdoors.
-Light-weighted balconies hang from every window together with women and children when they are not out on the street.
+Narrow streets descend under the shade of roofs that nearly touch each other.
+Laundry hangs everywhere, mingling with the humidity and a distinctive, lingering scent.
+The entire city seems to thrive outdoors.
+Lightweight balconies extend from every window, often adorned with women and children when they are not out on the street.

-A basket tied at the tip of a rope comes down for the provisions: the lady bends down, shouts her shopping list to the merchant, puts the money in the basket, and lets it down; the merchant, in turn, places the goods in the basket that will go back up.
+A basket, tethered to a rope, descends for provisions: the lady leans down, calls out her shopping list to the merchant, places money in the basket, and sends it down; the merchant, in return, fills the basket with goods to be hoisted back up.

 Women, seated on balconies, sew and comb their hair.
-They spend most of their time out on the street: this is the place where, every single day, they are going to eat, wash and comb their hair, get dressed.
-Women are standing or seating, while men are squatting down the edge of the sidewalk, one next to another.
-Children are playing.
-Herds of goats are passing by and are being milked.
+They spend most of their time outdoors; the street is where they eat, wash, comb their hair, and get dressed daily.
+Women stand or sit, while men squat along the sidewalk, side by side.
+Children play.
+Herds of goats pass by and are milked.

-Food lies in every small car, each one illuminated by big square lanterns […].
-Pomegranates, fruits, fried food, fish and shellfish.
-Ready-to-eat meals are placed there on the streets, in the middle of the crowd, allowing you to consume it on the sidewalk, without having to cook.
-Screams and laughs, play-fighting and childish yelps.
+Every small cart displays food, illuminated by large square lanterns […].
+Pomegranates, fruits, fried food, fish, and shellfish.
+Ready-to-eat meals are available on the streets, amidst the crowd, allowing consumption on the sidewalk without the need to cook.
+The atmosphere is filled with shouts, laughter, playful skirmishes, and childish yelps.

-Once again, life takes place on the streets, in the most abandoned and most carefree qualities of outdoor living: in the songs and music, in the extraordinary feeling of carelessness, and in a cheerful misery that warms up the heart.
+Once again, life unfolds on the streets, embracing the most carefree aspects of outdoor living: in songs and music, in the extraordinary feeling of carelessness, and in a cheerful poverty that warms the heart.

-Pierre’s reflections: “Ah!
-How joyful these people are in spite of all their poverty!
-They’re so childish, so naive… they never complain of their misery.” […] Should we be angry at them, should we desire more science, more well-being for them?
-There is nothing that they have asked for and are happy to live for a few cents a day.
-The girl who is laughing, singing, gesturing, taking stones that she throws like a child.
-She suddenly bursts into laughter. […] And yet, despite all this cheerfulness under the sun, a feeling of infinite sadness still manages to emerge.
+Pierre’s reflections: ‘Ah!
+How joyful these people are despite their poverty!
+They are so childlike, so naive… never complaining about their hardship.’ […] Should we be angered by them, or should we wish for more knowledge and well-being for them?
+They have not asked for anything more and find contentment in living on a few cents a day.
+The girl, laughing, singing, gesturing, taking stones to throw like a child.
+She suddenly bursts into laughter. […] Yet, despite all this cheerfulness under the sun, a sense of infinite sadness manages to permeate the scene.

 Émile Zola, Rome, Charpentier et Fasquelle, 1896.